 Peanut Butter Burritos

-This is our FAVORITE beach snack because it packs all the punch of a hearty treat, but is pretty sand free!
+This is our FAVORITE beach snack for toddlers because it packs all the punch of a hearty treat, but is pretty sand free!
 My family likes to get fancy and call them peanut butter burritos, but they’re really just tortillas with peanut butter!
 Just take a tortilla, spread out the peanut butter (or almond butter, sunflower butter – whatever!) and roll it up burrito style.

 They’re easy to hold (and not drop!) and if they DO drop, sand actually wipes off a tortilla pretty well!
 If it gets on the peanut butter part, just rip the end off and hand it back.
 They’re also super easy – and cheap – to make, so you can make a few extras in case there are casualties that can’t be revived.